ido-pluto/astro-bun/README.md

-# astro-bun
+# astro-bun-adapter

-This adapter allows Astro to run your SSR site with the Bun's native API `Bun.serve`.
+> Allows Astro to run your SSR site with the Bun's native API `Bun.serve`.

+Fix the `astro-bun` adapter's issue, serving static files.

 ## Prerequisites